Steve Perryman: Coaching career

-Perryman became manager of Watford from 1990–93 saving them from relegation in the early years, before managing Start in Norway (1995), Shimizu S-Pulse, (1999–2000) and Kashiwa Reysol in Japan (2001–2002).
+Perryman became manager of Watford from 1990 to 1993, saving them from relegation in the early years, then returned to Tottenham Hotspur as assistant manager to Osvaldo Ardiles in 1993.
 He also served as caretaker manager for Spurs in November 1994.
+Perryman then managed Start in Norway (1995), Shimizu S-Pulse (1999–2000) and Kashiwa Reysol in Japan (2001–2002).

 As a coach, he has won the J.League stage championship (1999 2nd Stage) and the Asian Cup Winners Cup (2000), both with Shimizu S-Pulse.
 He then worked at Exeter City with no official title to help them stay in the then football Division 3.
 After this he returned to Japan to manage J.League side Kashiwa Reysol.

 Perryman lent his name to a brand of Sports stores in the 1980s which were concentrated in the West London area and sported the Tottenham Hotspur cockerel.
 There were stores in Uxbridge, Ruislip, Greenford, Hayes and Hayes Town (Middlesex).
 A store in Bergen, Norway, also opened in the early 1980s, which is still operating.

 Between 2003 and 2018, Perryman was director of football for Exeter City.
 On 5 May 2012, while watching Exeter's final game of the 2011–12 season against Sheffield United at St James Park he became unwell and was taken to Derriford Hospital in Plymouth where he underwent successful heart surgery.
 A month later he revealed that he might have died if it had not been for the instant medical support available at the ground, and he spent three weeks in a coma on life support.

-In January 2018, Perryman announced that he would retire as Exeter City's Director of Football at the end of the 2017–18 season.
+In January 2018, Perryman announced that he would retire as Exeter City's director of football at the end of the 2017–18 season.
 However, in August of that year, Perryman joined former Exeter City manager Paul Tisdale at MK Dons, becoming an associate director of the club until November 2019 when Tisdale left.